JanJaapKo/TeslaDomoticz/README.md

 # Tesla plugin for Domoticz
-This plugin integrates the [TeslaPy](https://github.com/tdorssers/TeslaPy) library into a Domoticz plugin.
+This plugin attempts to integrate the [tesla_api](https://github.com/fabianhu/tesla_api) library into a Domoticz plugin.

+UNDER CONSTRUCTION!!!!!

 This plugin is (at this moment) only tested with a 2023 Model Y. I assume other vehicles will work too.
 The library supports all Tesla products, but this plugin is (for now) only implementing vehicles.